bhornung11/bhornung11.github.io/_posts/2024-07-20-airline-names-01.md

 ### Airline name patterns summary

-Having identified the markers and the specifier fragments, more granular naming patterns emerge -- twenty of them.
+Having identified the markers and the specifier fragments, more granular naming patterns emerge -- twenty two of them.
 Eighty percent of all names contain at least one reference to air travel.
 Whole word tokens are four times more prevalent than the markers.

 Figure 6. arranges the airline names according to their naming patters.
 Markers are coloured in orange, fragment specifiers are distinguished by their pale gray shade.